-The chairperson of the audit committee, nominating and corporate governance committee and compensation committee also receive an annual cash retainer payable in equal quarterly installments of \$10,000, \$5,000 and \$5,000, respectively.
+The chairperson of the audit committee, nominating and corporate governance committee and compensation committee also receive an annual cash retainer of \$10,000, \$5,000 and \$5,000, respectively, payable in equal quarterly installments.
+Effective as of January 1, 2009, the annual cash retainer payable to the chairperson of the audit committee was increased to \$20,000, payable in equal quarterly installments.